fillie/pure-php-load-balancer/README.md

+**Note:** Don't actually use this, this is intended to be nothing more than a personal deep dive into Load Balancers and OpenSwoole.

 # PHP Load Balancer

-A high-performance, production-ready PHP load balancer built with OpenSwoole and PHP-DI, featuring clean architecture, comprehensive security, and extensive testing.
+A high-performance, PHP load balancer built with OpenSwoole and PHP-DI, featuring clean architecture, comprehensive security, and extensive testing.

 ## Features